larsjuhljensen/tagger/README.md

 ## Textmining in a bit more detail ##

 "Tagging" a document is the process of recording where in the document given entities are mentioned.
+Often two types of information are tagged concurrently to find co-mentions.
+For example, proteins and diseases, or human proteins and viral proteins.

 Let's say you are interested in the human protein P53.
 You want to find all the mentions of P53 in the literature.
-However, P53 can be spelled in a variety of ways P53, P-53, etc, so this is a harder problem than it originally seems since you just want to find everything that refers to the P53 protein; the spelling is not important to you.

-Some of this expansion is done automatically.
-LARS, which?
+However, P53 can be spelled in a variety of ways P53, P-53, p53, "Tumor protein p53", etc, so this is a harder problem than it originally seems.
+This tagger will do some of this expansion automatically: case insensitivity, and adding dashes before terminal numbers.
+LARS, is this complete?

 ## Running tagcorpus ##

 ### Prerequisites ###

-tagcorpus is known to compile under Suse Linux (version?).
-If you are compiling under MacOSX or another version of linux, you will need to install and configure the following libraries (beyond the scope of this document).
+tagcorpus is known to compile under Suse Linux.
+If you are compiling under MacOSX or another distribution of linux, you will need to install and configure the following libraries (beyond the scope of this document).

 * swig
 * boost